-The Energy Information Administration released its Short-Term Energy Outlook for April, and it shows that OECD oil inventories likely bottomed last June at 2.806 billion barrels.
-It estimated stocks fell by 18 million barrels In March to 2.829 billion, 23 million barrels higher than a year ago.
+The Energy Information Administration released its Short-Term Energy Outlook for April, and it shows that OECD oil inventories likely bottomed last June 2018 at 2.802 billion barrels.
+It estimated stocks built by 109 million barrels in March to end at 3.059 billion, 201 million barrels higher than a year ago.

 Oil Price Implications

-I used the model to assess WTI oil prices for the EIA forecast period through 2019 and 2020 and compared the regression equation forecast to actual NYMEX futures prices as of April 8th.
-The result is that oil futures prices are presently undervalued until May 2019.
-It also shows that crude oil prices should have peaked for 2019 and 2020.
-(More below on the uncertainties of a single projection.)
+I used the model to assess WTI oil prices for the EIA forecast period through 2020 and 2021 and compared the regression equation forecast to actual NYMEX futures prices as of April 14th.
+The result is that oil futures prices are presently overvalued for the forecast horizon.
+The model predicts oil prices would drop below zero, were it not for the production cuts to be made by OPEC+.

 Check back to see my next post!